isaqb-org/glossary/manuscript/3-terms-M-Z.md

 (Design pattern) "A wrapper or agent object that is being called by the client to access the real serving object behind the scenes.
 Use of the proxy can simply be forwarding to the real object, or can provide additional logic.
 In the proxy extra functionality can be provided, for example caching when operations on the real object are resource intensive, or checking preconditions before operations on the real object are invoked.
 For the client, usage of a proxy object is similar to using the real object, because both implement the same interface."
 (quoted from [Wikipedia](https://en.wikipedia.org/wiki/Proxy_pattern))

+{#term-pseudo-randomness}
+#### Pseudo-Randomness

+Often used in conjunction with pseudo-random-number-generators.
+Gathering randomness with a high [entropy](#term-entropy) is resource intensive and usually not required by many applications, cryptography left aside.
+To address this issue pseudo-random-generators are initialized with a seed of data and create random values based on this seed.
+The data will be generated by random, but will always be the same if the generator is initialized with an identical seed.
+This is called pseudo-randomness and is less performance intensive.

+Category: Security

 {#term-qualitative-evaluation}